18F/myusa-ux/research/usability/sprint33_small-business.md

 # When are we doing it?
 * Sprint 33: planning and starting
 * Sprint 34: continuing interviews and analyzing (Liz OOO for most of the week)
-* Sprint 35: analyzing and discussing
+* Sprint 35: analyzing and discussing what we have, continuing to look for people